 Tip: Assign a buddy/mentor from within the company to welcome the new hire and answer any questions they might have about the company’s culture, required attire/uniforms, scheduling protocols and anything else they want to know.

 While employees today, especially the younger generation, are multi-taskers and tend to use up to 30 apps simultaneously each day, it’s still always a good idea to make things easy for them and consolidate multiple tools/apps so they can do multiple things in a single platform.
 That’s where integrations come into play.

-Rather than asking your new hires to use (and install, download and log into) multiple tools and apps for various HR related tasks, such as payroll, benefits, shift scheduling and more, integrate your existing tools/platforms into your internal communications platform.
+Rather than asking your new hires to use (and install, download and log into) multiple tools and apps for various HR related tasks, such as payroll, benefits, shift scheduling and more, integrate your existing tools/platforms into your internal comms software.
 By doing so, you make things easier to manage, more convenient and more efficient for your employees.
 The more efficient and happier your employees are, the more fulfilled they feel and the more loyal they’ll be to your company (and less likely to leave for a competitor).